csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 than bit strings.
 The programs are represented in the form of expression trees; the expressions can be in a standard language such as Lisp or can be specially designed to represent circuits, robot controllers, and so on.
-Crossover involves splicing together subtrees rather than sub- strings.
+Crossover involves splicing together subtrees rather than substrings.
 This form of mutation guarantees that the offspring are well-formed expressions, which would not be the case if programs were manipulated as strings.

 Interest in genetic programming was spurred by John Koza’s work (Koza, 1992, 1994), but it goes back at least to early experiments with machine code by Friedberg (1958) and with finite-state automata by Fogel _et al._ (1966).
 As with genetic algorithms, there is debate about the effectiveness of the technique.
 Koza _et al._ (1999) describe experiments in the use of genetic programming to design circuit devices.

-The journals _Evolutionary Computation_ and _IEEE Transactions on Evolutionary Com- putation_ cover genetic algorithms and genetic programming; articles are also found in _Com- plex Systems_, _Adaptive Behavior_, and _Artificial Life_.
+The journals _Evolutionary Computation_ and _IEEE Transactions on Evolutionary Computation_ cover genetic algorithms and genetic programming; articles are also found in _Complex Systems_, _Adaptive Behavior_, and _Artificial Life_.
 The main conference is the _Genetic and Evolutionary Computation Conference_ (GECCO).
-Good overview texts on genetic algo- rithms are given by Mitchell (1996), Fogel (2000), and Langdon and Poli (2002), and by the free online book by Poli _et al._ (2008).
+Good overview texts on genetic algorithms are given by Mitchell (1996), Fogel (2000), and Langdon and Poli (2002), and by the free online book by Poli _et al._ (2008).

 The unpredictability and partial observability of real environments were recognized early on in robotics projects that used planning techniques, including Shakey (Fikes _et al._, 1972) and FREDDY (Michie, 1974).
-The problems received more attention after the publica- tion of McDermott’s (1978a) influential article, _Planning and Acting_.
+The problems received more attention after the publication of McDermott’s (1978a) influential article, _Planning and Acting_.

 The first work to make explicit use of AND–OR trees seems to have been Slagle’s SAINT

 program for symbolic integration, mentioned in Chapter 1.
 Amarel (1967) applied the idea to propositional theorem proving, a topic discussed in Chapter 7, and introduced a search algorithm similar to AND-OR-GRAPH-SEARCH.
 The algorithm was further developed and formalized by Nilsson (1971), who also described AO∗—which, as its name suggests, finds optimal solutions given an admissible heuristic.
 AO∗ was analyzed and improved by Martelli and Montanari (1973).
 AO∗ is a top-down algorithm; a bottom-up generalization of A∗ is A∗LD, for A∗ Lightest Derivation (Felzenszwalb and McAllester, 2007).
 Interest in AND–OR

-search has undergone a revival in recent years, with new algorithms for finding cyclic solu- tions (Jimenez and Torras, 2000; Hansen and Zilberstein, 2001) and new techniques inspired by dynamic programming (Bonet and Geffner, 2005).
+search has undergone a revival in recent years, with new algorithms for finding cyclic solutions (Jimenez and Torras, 2000; Hansen and Zilberstein, 2001) and new techniques inspired by dynamic programming (Bonet and Geffner, 2005).

-The idea of transforming partially observable problems into belief-state problems orig- inated with Astrom (1965) for the much more complex case of probabilistic uncertainty (see Chapter 17).
-Erdmann and Mason (1988) studied the problem of robotic manipulation with- out sensors, using a continuous form of belief-state search.
-They showed that it was possible to orient a part on a table from an arbitrary initial position by a well-designed sequence of tilt- ing actions.
+The idea of transforming partially observable problems into belief-state problems originated with Astrom (1965) for the much more complex case of probabilistic uncertainty (see Chapter 17).
+Erdmann and Mason (1988) studied the problem of robotic manipulation without sensors, using a continuous form of belief-state search.
+They showed that it was possible to orient a part on a table from an arbitrary initial position by a well-designed sequence of tilting actions.
 More practical methods, based on a series of precisely oriented diagonal barriers across a conveyor belt, use the same algorithmic insights (Wiegley _et al._, 1996).

-The belief-state approach was reinvented in the context of sensorless and partially ob- servable search problems by Genesereth and Nourbakhsh (1993).
+The belief-state approach was reinvented in the context of sensorless and partially observable search problems by Genesereth and Nourbakhsh (1993).
 Additional work was done on sensorless problems in the logic-based planning community (Goldman and Boddy, 1996; Smith and Weld, 1998).
 This work has emphasized concise representations for belief states, as explained in Chapter 11.
 Bonet and Geffner (2000) introduced the first effective heuristics

 Exercises 157

 for belief-state search; these were refined by Bryce _et al._ (2006).
-The incremental approach to belief-state search, in which solutions are constructed incrementally for subsets of states within each belief state, was studied in the planning literature by Kurien _et al._ (2002); several new incremental algorithms were introduced for nondeterministic, partially observable prob- lems by Russell and Wolfe (2005).
+The incremental approach to belief-state search, in which solutions are constructed incrementally for subsets of states within each belief state, was studied in the planning literature by Kurien _et al._ (2002); several new incremental algorithms were introduced for nondeterministic, partially observable problems by Russell and Wolfe (2005).
 Additional references for planning in stochastic, partially observable environments appear in Chapter 17.

 Algorithms for exploring unknown state spaces have been of interest for many centuries.
 Depth-first search in a maze can be implemented by keeping one’s left hand on the wall; loops can be avoided by marking each junction.
 Depth-first search fails with irreversible actions; the more general problem of exploring **Eulerian graphs** (i.e., graphs in which each node hasEULERIAN GRAPH